 By far the most serious problem with complete dentures is bone loss, which can lead to facial collapse.
 The simulation to the left shows the result of facial collapse.

 Many people don’t understand this process, but when you lose even one tooth, your body naturally reabsorbs the minerals in the jawbone that supported it.
 And when you lose all of your teeth, this bone reabsorption eventually atrophies the jawbones and causes facial collapse.
 You may have seen this in older people who have a shriveled look around their mouths.

 Because the bone is receding, the dentures no longer have a stable surface on which to rest, and they become even more unstable.
-In as few as ten or twenty years, this process can make it so difficult to eat that people find it difficult to eat, which impairs their health.
+In as few as ten or twenty years, this process can make it so difficult to wear the dentures that people find it difficult to eat, which impairs their health.